 Thurtle, a University of Washington historian, has launched a remarkably wide-ranging research project from a seemingly frivolous question: Why don’t humans have wings?
 The issue doesn’t exactly top research agendas in the same way as developing renewable energy or fighting antibiotic-resistant bacteria.
 Yet the question, in Thurtle’s hands, is surprisingly useful.
 By using it as a guide through the history of science and the rise of modern genetics, with a left turn through the arts, he emerges with compelling insights into racial politics, environmental thought, disability studies, and other pressing social concerns.

-Thurtle’s forthcoming digital showcase, Gothic Wings, invites viewers to explore his multifarious argument in whatever order they choose.
+Thurtle’s digital showcase, Losing My Wings, invites viewers to explore his multifarious argument in whatever order they choose.
 The landing page presents a human arm skeleton overlaid with a bird-like wing that flickers at the motion of a mouse, suggesting the fluid nature of evolution.
 From there, tangled pathways open up, embedded with excerpts from the X-Men, The X-Files, fantasy fiction, ancient sculpture, and biology texts.
 They present a playful mosaic of what Thurtle calls “developmental paths not taken.”

 “Humans don’t have wings because we’ve evolved to be in the world a certain way,” he told me.
 “We could have evolved a different way.
 Embracing how we could have been gives us a sense of connectivity with living things, and a sense of how biology works.”